AlexNav73/CoreCraft/README.md

 }
 ```

-> `DomainModel` base constructor takes a collection of shards (which are generated from `Model.model.json`) and a `IScheduler` implementation.
-For now, we use `SyncScheduler`.
-It just run everything in the same thread so it can be used for unit testing as an example.
+> `DomainModel` base constructor takes a collection of shards (which are generated from `Model.model.json`) and an `IScheduler` implementation.
+For now, we will use `SyncScheduler`.
+It just run everything in the same thread so it can be used for unit testing, as an example.

-Now we can create our model model:
+Now, we can create our model model:

 ```cs
 var model = new MyModel(new[]